Skip to content

 What is Longevity?

-Longevity is a real trend topic - not only in America, but increasingly in Europe too.
-However, while trends usually die down after a short time, Longevity is here to stay.
-And that's because it affects each of us - more than you would expect.
+Longevity is a real trend topic – not only in America, but increasingly also in Europe.
+While trends usually fade after a short time, Longevity is here to stayThat's because it affects each and every one of us - more than you would expect.

-The big challenge in the molecular longevity jungle is that the groundbreaking results also find their way to the general public.
-Not least because of best-selling books like Lifespan by Dr. David Sinclair, or Outlive by Dr. Peter Attia this is already the case.
-While science often cannot manage the balancing act between experts and average consumers, Longevity is already in the middle of life.
+The great challenge in the molecular longevity jungle is that the groundbreaking results also find their way into the wider public.
+Not least due to Bestselling books like Lifespan from Dr. David Sinclair, or Outlive from Dr. Peter Attia This is already the case.
+While science often fails to bridge the gap between experts and average consumers, Longevity is already in the middle of life.

 The term from ancient Rome

-The term Longevity is derived from Latin, like so many important words.
-In ancient Rome, clever minds combined the words longus, from the adjective long, and vita, from the noun life, into the new expression longaevitās.
-This meant an individual who lived for a long time.
-Longevity is defined accordingly as “long life” or “a long lifespan”.
-What is our current lifespan??
+The term Longevity Like so many important words, is derived from Latin.
+In ancient Rome, clever minds put the words longus, from the adjective long, and vita, from the noun life, to the new expression longaevitās.
+This meant an individual who lived a long time.
+Longevity is defined accordingly as "long life" or "a long lifespan".
+What is the current state of our lifespan?

-Life expectancy has increased significantly over the last century.
-While a boy or girl who was born in Germany shortly before 1900 has an average life expectancy of just 40.6 or 44 years old, a baby today can expect to live almost twice as long.
+Life expectancy has increased considerably over the last century.
+While a boy or girl born in Germany shortly before 1900 had an average life expectancy of just 40.6 or 44 years respectively, Today a baby can expect to live almost twice as long.

-According to the Federal Statistical Office, the current life expectancy of a newborn is 78.5 (men) or 83.4 years (women).
+According to the Federal Statistical Office, the current Life expectancy of a newborn is 78.5 (men) and 83.4 years (women).
 In countries like Japan, this number is even higher.
-Nevertheless, with these numbers, Germany is in the top international field.
-This seems small compared to the Greenland variety, which can live for over 200 years, but the rapid increase in life expectancy in humans is outstanding.
+Nevertheless, Germany is among the international leaders with these figures.
+Compared to the Greenland whale, which can live for over 200 years, this seems low - but the rapid increase in life expectancy in humans is outstanding.

 Healthspan versus Lifespan

-While the lifespan self-explanatory reflects the total number of years we live, healthspan how many years of our life we stay healthy, free and away from diseases.
-The global increase in life expectancy in the past was followed by a parallel increase in health span - but it was not able to keep up completely.
+While the lifespan self-explanatory represents the total number of years we live, is understood as health spanhow many years of our lives we remain healthy, free and free from disease.
+The global increase in life expectancy in the past was followed by a parallel extension of the health span - but it could not quite keep pace.

-In the past, immortality visionaries in research consistently strived to extend life to 150 years or more.
-But what good are additional years of life if they are characterized by illness?
+In the past, immortality visionaries in research consistently strove to extend life to 150 years or more.
+But what good are additional years of life if they are marked by illness?

-“Longevity is only desirable if it prolongs being young, but does not prolong being old.“ – Alexis Carrel
+“Longevity is only desirable if it prolongs youth, but not prolongs old age.” – Alexis Carrel

 It is also important to know in this context that the influence of our genetic makeup on life expectancy is relatively small.
-According to scientific studies this accounts for a maximum of 20-30 percent .
-All the rest is determined by our behavior, attitude and environment.
-These affect our epigenetics .
-To put it simply, you can think of epigenetics like volume controls.
-Epigenetics can therefore make genes louder (the gene is read more strongly) or turned down (the gene is read less).
-To better understand all the molecular processes behind aging, scientists have defined the Hallmarks of Aging .
-These address the hallmarks of aging at the molecular and intercellular levels.
+According to scientific studies This makes a maximum of 20-30 percent Everything else is determined by our behavior, our attitude and our environment.
+These affect our epigenetics Put simply, you can imagine epigenetics as a volume control.
+Epigenetics can turn genes up (the gene is read more strongly) or down (the gene is read less).
+To better understand all the molecular processes behind aging, scientists have developed the Hallmarks of Aging These deal with the hallmarks of aging at the molecular and intercellular level.
 There are now 12 of these Hallmarks.

 Let’s take a look at where the modern longevity concept has its origins.